sitting-duck/stuff/devOps/readme.md

 find . -type d -name "Headers" -print0 | xargs -0 rm -rf
 find . -type f -name "Headers" -print0 | xargs -0 rm -rf
 ```
+### To Make the Mac Jenkins Build server accessible over the network:
+Changing the httpListenAddress for Jenkins on OSX

+I installed Jenkins via homebrew and wanted the web interface to be accessible over the network.
+By default, Jenkins is launched with the --httpListenAddress=127.0.0.1 option and is only accessible on the local machine.

+I found the plist file that was used to launch Jenkins in ~/Library/LaunchAgents/homebrew.mxcl.jenkins.plist and changed the argument, but each time I ran brew services restart jenkins my changes would be lost.
+It turns out that this file only exists at run time.
+The config file that is actually used is located at /usr/local/opt/jenkins/homebrew.mxcl.jenkins.plist.
+If you change this file then restart Jenkins then your changes should take effect.

+TL;DR:

+sudo vim /usr/local/opt/jenkins/homebrew.mxcl.jenkins.plist
+brew services restart jenkins